vesellov/bitdust.docs.old/api.md

 Recursively reads the entire folder and put files and folders items into the catalog, but did not start any uploads.
 Results:
-    "{'status': 'OK',
+    {'status': 'OK',
-      'result': '21 items were added to catalog, parent path ID is 0/0/1/2, root folder is /Users/veselin/Documents/reports'}"
+      'result': '21 items were added to catalog, parent path ID is 0/0/1/2, root folder is /Users/veselin/Documents/reports'}

 ### backup\_delete\_local(backupID)